AceCentre/EyeCommander/README.md

 Usage: eyecommand.py [OPTIONS]

 Options:
   --camera INTEGER                Which camera?
 A number starting at 0 --confidence FLOAT              Sensitivity of model.
-Closer to 0 its going to be more
+Closer to 0 its going
-                      fuzzy
+                                  to be more fuzzy

-  -d, --debug         Want to log the output?
+  --debug / --no-debug            Want to log the output?
+  --outputkeys / --no-outputkeys  Presses arrow keys depending which way you
+                                  look

-  -k, --outputkeys    Presses arrow keys depending which way you look -c, --calibrate     Do you want it to calibrate first?
+  --calibrate / --no-calibrate    Do you want it to calibrate first?
-  --keepdata          Do you want it to keep your trained data?
+  --keepdata / --no-keepdata      Do you want it to keep your trained data?
-  --sounds            Do you want it to speak which direction it thinks you
+  --sounds / --no-sounds          Do you want it to speak which direction it
-                      are looking?
+                                  thinks you are looking?

   --help                          Show this message and exit.

 ```

 ## To re-train the base model